apcamargo/tspex/README.md

 ```

-## Python API
+## Python API tutorial

-For a detailed guide of how to use the Python API, please check the [Jupyter notebook tutorial](https://github.com/apcamargo/tspex/blob/master/tutorial.ipynb).
+For a detailed guide on how to use the Python API, please check the [Jupyter notebook tutorial](https://github.com/apcamargo/tspex/blob/master/tutorial.ipynb).

 ## Command-line interface